top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/40_indefinite_navigation.md

 ## Duckietown setup notes {#demo-indefinite-navigation-duckietown-setup}

-A duckietown with white and yellow lanes.
+A Duckietown with white and yellow lanes.
 No obstacles on the lane.
+Red stop lanes at intersections.
+If several Duckiebots run this demo, LEDs need to be installed for communication of the bots at intersections.

 ## Duckiebot setup notes {#demo-indefinite-navigation-duckiebot-setup}